santiment/academy/src/docs/metrics/social-volume/index.md

 Social Volume is built on top of the [Social Data](/metrics/details/social-data).

 The total number of [social data text documents](/metrics/details/social-data) that contain the given search term at least once.
-Examples of documents are telegram messages and reddit posts.
-If a single short telegram message includes the word `crypto` more than once, this message will increase the social volume of the word `crypto` by 1.
-If a long reddit post contains the word `crypto` 10 times, this again will increase the social volume of the word `crypto` by 1.
+Examples of documents are Telegram messages and Reddit posts.
+If a single short Telegram message includes the word `crypto` more than once, this message will increase the social volume of the word `crypto` by 1.
+If a long Reddit post contains the word `crypto` 10 times, this again will increase the social volume of the word `crypto` by 1.

 Social Volume can be computed for an [asset](/glossary#asset) or for arbitrary